jef-fortunahamid/CaseStudy1_DannysDiner/README.md

 ```
 ![image](https://github.com/jef-fortunahamid/CaseStudy1_DannysDiner/assets/125134025/14401117-4b3a-4b41-b128-cfea53b73277)

-> WHat is the number of unique menu items and total amount spent for each member before they became a member?
+> 8. What is the number of unique menu items and total amount spent for each member before they became a member?
 ```sql
 SELECT
     sales.customer_id